-The internal reporting procedures of a subject person have to clearly set out the steps to be followed when an employee of the subject person knows or suspects, or there are grounds to suspect, that a person or a transaction is connected to ML/FT.88 Reference to the reporting obligations of an employee is also understood to be applicable to those officers of a subject person who may not have an employment relationship with the subject person (such as temporary or contract staff).
+The internal reporting procedures of a subject person have to clearly set out the steps to be followed when an employee of the subject person becomes aware of any information or matter that in his opinion gives rise to knowledge or suspicion that a person or a transaction is connected to ML/FT.88 Internal reporting requirements for employees are understood to be also applicable to those individuals who may not have an employment relationship with the subject person but who are engaged to provide services to the subject person (such as contracted or outsourced third parties) through which they could become aware of information that may give rise to knowledge or suspicion of ML/FT.

-The procedures should clearly state that, when an employee has any such information, he/she is to report the matter to the MLRO without delay.
-Therefore, it is crucial that all employees are informed of the identity of the MLRO to whom the report has to be made, the procedure to follow and the information that has to be made available with the report.
+The internal reporting procedures should clearly state that, when an employee becomes aware of any such information or matter, he/she shall treat the case with the utmost urgency and shall report the matter to the MLRO without delay.
+The FIAU expects such a report to be made by not later than the next working day.
+Therefore, it is crucial that all employees are informed of the identity of the appointed MLRO (and of the designated employee, where applicable) to whom the report has to be made, and of the procedure to follow and the information that has to be made available with the report.
+The internal reporting procedures should also include information on the procedures employees of the subject person are to follow when the MLRO is absent from duties.